samuelmay/howlround/website/content/_index.md

 I currently work as a full-stack web developer in Sydney, Australia.
-If you're interested in things I have worked on, please check out the Projects section of this site, or look at my [GitHub repositories](https://github.com/samuelmay) for examples of my code.
+If you're interested in what I have worked on, please check out the Projects section of this site, or look at my [GitHub repositories](https://github.com/samuelmay) for examples of my code.

+There's a couple of interesting things there - like raw assembly code for [a project](https://github.com/samuelmay/coyote1-sm) with the Propeller microcontroller, and some [statistical regression and interpolation algorithms](https://github.com/samuelmay/Functerpolate) implemented in Clojure.
 Unfortunately most of those GitHub projects are very old now - mostly from my undergraduate days when I had free time!
-There's a couple of interesting things there though - like raw assembly code for [a project](https://github.com/samuelmay/coyote1-sm) with the Propeller microcontroller, and some [statistical regression and interpolation algorithms](https://github.com/samuelmay/Functerpolate) implemented in Clojure.

 Here's a short summary of my career.
 You might prefer the [PDF copy](/documents/resume.pdf) of my resume.

 ----